Nancy Early Fine Art

 Biography

 Visual and performance art runs in my family.
-I literally followed my mother’s footsteps from the age of three.
-Her mother ran a dance studio.
-Grandma Gagi and her instructors taught me ballet and tap from the time I was three until her passing when I was nine.
+My maternal grandma who we all called, Gagi owned a ballet studio.
+I took ballet and tap lessons from the time I was three until her passing when I was nine.

-After Gagi died my dad got a new job and we moved from Aurora, Illinois to Elkhart, Indiana where music was still taught in elementary school.
+Soon after Gagi died my dad got a new job and we moved from Aurora, Illinois to Elkhart, Indiana where music was still taught in elementary school.
 I moved from dance to music.
-The school let me choose, band, orchestra or choir.
-I chose to play string instruments.
-First the ukulele, then the viola, and while back in Illinois as a teenager, the guitar.
+I chose to play the viola and participated as 1st chair in orchestra from 4th grade until we moved to Geneva, Illinois in 7th grade.
+Once settled in the new school I made friends that played guitars and sang and I picked up playing the guitar.

 My interest and talents as a visual artist came mostly from my dad’s side of the family.
 He was an architect and a woodworker, spending most of his weekends caning chairs, building or refinishing furniture.

-After using the scholarship to Waubonsee College, I studied drawing at Northern Illinois University for a year.
-Between semesters, I flew out to California to spend the summer with a friend.
-Well, I thought it was just going to be between semesters.
+After using the community college scholarship, I transfered to study drawing at University.
+Between my freshman and sophomore semesters, I flew out to California to spend the summer with a friend.
+Well, I thought it was just going to be between semesters....
 That trip turned into a 30-year love affair with the beauty of California.
 I lived mainly in Northern California enjoying its abundant and diverse flora and for a short time near the beaches of greater Los Angeles.

-During my time in Southern California I earned a degree in studio Art at El Camino College.
-From this period, I drew and painted live models and found a greater ability to create art from observation.
+During my time in Southern California I earned a degree in Studio Art.
+During this period, I drew and painted live models and found a greater ability to create art from observation.